Philip Spratt: Move to India and the India and China booklet trial

+Activities in India, 1927–1929

 WPP and Young Workers' League

-Spratt at once got involved in organizing Workers' and Peasants' Party (WPP) in Bombay, Calcutta and elsewhere.
+As soon as Spratt had arrived in India he got involved in organizing the WPP in Bombay, Calcutta and elsewhere.
 He later rose to their all India leaderships.
 Young Comrades' and later Young Workers' League were constituted, both by WPP and independently, as powerful mass organisations in 1927–1930.
 Spratt played an active part and described their growth and activities.
 He wrote that WPP took initiative to form the Leagues, which became widespread in the country.

-Philip Spratt and others in the WPP disagreed with M. N. Roy's assessment that it should be a parallel organization to the Congress, as the latter was "practically dead".
+Spratt and others in the WPP disagreed with M. N. Roy's assessment that it should be a parallel organization to the Congress, as the latter was "practically dead".
 WPP by its program and constitution was working inside the Congress to strengthen the left and at the same time as an independent organization.